IAS Resources

 B. Coordination in the 2.
 Chief Minister Central Secretariat

 C. Appointment of High 3.
-Financial Adviser Court Judges in the Ministry
+Financial Adviser Court Judges in the Ministry of Finance

 D. Alternative 4.
 Cabinet Secretary Expenditure Policy